tammyDing/react-demos/README.md

 <input type="text" value={value} onChange={e=>{this.handleChange(e)}} />
 ```

-# this is also hava a  React-webpack-ES6 demo
+# This is also hava a  React-webpack-ES6 demo
 [github](https://github.com/zhuangtongfa/react-webpack-ES6-demo)

-try it!
+Try it!